leonlinsx/minimal-mistakes/_posts/2020-10-07-polina-marinova-renco.md

 **Good writing requires good editing**

-In her first profile piece for Fortune, Polina had three out of five pages completely deleted by her editor [Pattie,](https://www.sellerseaston.com/team/pattiesellers "Pattie") but it resulted in a better piece.
+In her first profile piece for Fortune, Polina had three out of five pages completely deleted by her editor [Pattie,](https://www.sellerseaston.com/team/pattiesellers "Pattie") \[1\] but it resulted in a better piece.

+> I think iteration, editing, cutting, all that is a very beautiful part of the creative process

 **Don't write in absolutes**